SkyAllinott/Analysing-Business-Metrics-with-SQL/README.md

 # Analysing Business Metrics with SQL
 ## Overview
-I utilise mySQL's "classicmodels" database to answer various questions that may be asked of that company's data/business analyst.
+I utilise mySQL's "classicmodels" database to answer various questions that may be asked of that company's data/business analyst. **All queries and questions can be found in the analysis.sql file**.

 I include the schema diagram below.

 ![schema](https://user-images.githubusercontent.com/52394699/183797476-0d0b4866-93c4-4e94-a36f-2ea16f1ba1ad.png)